-- The temple propagates blessing for all the weary hearts irrespective of the caste and creed.
+- The temple propagates blessing for all the weary hearts irrespective of caste and creed.

-- Apart from the main hall the temple complex also houses a museum which runs multimedia shows to explain the epics Ramayana, Mahabharata and the verses from the Bhagvadgita.
+- Apart from the main hall the temple complex also houses a museum that runs multimedia shows to explain the epics Ramayana, Mahabharata and the verses from the Bhagvadgita.